 Who may enter?

-The competition is open to all artists who are not younger than 21 and not older than 40 in March 2020.
+The competition is open to all artists who are not younger than 21 and not older than 40 on 31 March 2024.
 In the case of art students, only students in their final year of study, who meet the age requirements, may participate.

-Only artists who are citizens or have been granted permanent residency of South Africa, Kenya, Zambia, Ghana, Botswana, Uganda, Mozambique, Mauritius, the Seychelles, Tanzania, Nigeria or Namibia and are currently residing in one of these countries, may enter the competition.
-The airfare to the Absa Gallery and the residency in France or South Africa forms part of the prize, and is only from the participating countries.
+Only artists who are citizens or have been granted permanent residency and are permanently residing in South Africa, Kenya, Zambia, Ghana, Botswana, Uganda, Mozambique, Mauritius, the Seychelles, Tanzania, Nigeria or Namibia may enter the competition.
+All airfares to the Absa Gallery and/or the residencies forms part of the prize, and is only from one of the twelve participating countries.

 If information is not captured accurately on the system and any information is missing from the online registration, the entrant will automatically be disqualified.